wondee/faststring/README.md

 # faststring

 This project is a is build in the context of my master thesis.
-The goal is to create a system which is able to optimize performance of the String datatype in Java.
+The goal is to create a system which is able to optimize performance of the String operations in a compiled Java application or library.

-I'll try to keep the news up to date and dirstribute news in my blog at http://wondee.github.io.
+I'll try to keep the you up to date and dirstribute news in my blog at http://wondee.github.io.

 ## Project's structure